santhosh-tekuri/notes/kubernetes/pods.md

   containers that are tightly coupled and that share resources
 * containers in a Pod are automatically co-located and co-scheduled on the same physical or virtual machine in the cluster
+* pods are mortal. when they die, they are not resurrected

 ---